 I teach classical literature at both the College and the University.
 I am always keen to hear from people interested in studying Classics and related subjects at Magdalen.

 I have research interests in various areas of Greek literature, in particular tragedy and lyric.
-I am finishing a “green-and-yellow” commentary on selections from Greek lyric, and am also working on cognitive approaches to Classics.
+I have recently finished a “green-and-yellow commentary” on selections from Greek lyric, and am also working on cognitive approaches to Classics.
 I am a member of the Adults at Play(s) project at the Calleva Research Centre at Magdalen.

-- ‘Performance, reperformance, pre-performance: the paradox of repeating the unique in Pindaric epinician and beyond’, forthcoming in R. Hunter and A. Uhlig eds., Reperformance in ancient culture (Cambridge).
+- ‘Performance, reperformance, pre-performance: the paradox of repeating the unique in Pindaric epinician and beyond’, in R. Hunter and A. Uhlig eds., Reperformance in ancient culture (Cambridge 2017) 42-62

 - Jointly with Tim Power, ‘Another look at female choruses in Classical Athens’, Classical Antiquity 34 (2015) 252-95.

 - Jointly with Pauline LeVen, ‘Timotheus’ poetics of blending: a cognitive approach to the language of the New Music’, Classical Philology 109 (2014) 191-210.